meason02/OS_Technical_Journal/week1.md

 ![](/week1_image/ubuntu_desktop_commands.png)

+### uname:
+Used to verify the operating system and kernel version for user compatibility and development or administrative tasks.

+### free:
+Used to check RAM usage during user tasks and confirm the system can handle applications smoothly.

+### df -h:
+Used to check available storage for user files, applications, and system updates.

+### ip addr:
+Used to confirm network connectivity and correct IP assignment within the virtual network.

+### lsb_release:
+Used to confirm the Ubuntu Desktop version installed for compatibility with applications and updates.

+Server Commands:
+![](/week1_image/ubuntuserver_commands.png)

 ### uname

-Workstation: Used to verify the operating system and kernel version for user compatibility and development or administrative tasks.
+Used to confirm the kernel version and system architecture to ensure server compatibility, stability, and security patching.

-### free
+### free:

-Workstation: Used to check RAM usage during user tasks and confirm the system can handle applications smoothly.
+sed to monitor memory availability to ensure server services can run continuously without performance issues.

 ### df -h

-Workstation: Used to check available storage for user files, applications, and system updates.
+Used to monitor disk usage to prevent storage-related service failures and ensure sufficient space for logs and services.

-### ip addr
+### ip addr:

-Workstation: Used to confirm network connectivity and correct IP assignment within the virtual network.
+Used to verify static IP configuration and network connectivity required for consistent access to server services.

-### lsb_release
+### lsb_release:

-Workstation: Used to confirm the Ubuntu Desktop version installed for compatibility with applications and updates.
+Used to confirm the exact Ubuntu Server version installed for stability and long-term support planning.

-Server Commands:
-![](/week1_image/ubuntuserver_commands.png)